Showing 1–12 of 41 results

 What do we mean when we say a Roland Space Echo has “Zero Head Gain” and why is that so special?
-A short delve into the world of tape echo servicing...
+A short delve into the world of tape echo restoration and servicing...

 The one page "manual" that comes with our Type 636P germanium preamp - our zero-compromise recreation of the legendary Grampian mic preamp circuit.